eddie-hernandez/simon-ambient-edition/README.md

 # Simon (Ambient Version)

 "Simon" has long been a fan favorite game to play.
-A fantastic memory game, and quite frankly a little chaotic to me.
+A fantastic memory game, but quite frankly...a little chaotic to me.

 The game's lights and sounds are so loud and so noisy, that it honestly trips me up a little bit.
 Can't it be fun and a little more meditative at the same time?!